-Investment movements on existing business, changes in lapse assumptions and pricing changes are the main drivers of the reduction in VIF and Risk Margin.
-These are partially offset by the impact of new business, movements in risk free rates and changes in lapse assumptions.
+Investment movements on existing business, the impact of new business, and changes in expense assumptions are the main drivers of the increase in VIF and Risk Margin.
+These are partially offset by changes in lapse assumptions and expense inflation assumptions.